Bee Nest Removal Cost

 Additional Bee Nest Removal Costs

-Once the bee nest has been removed or relocated, you may need to do some remedial work to correct or fix any areas of your home that the bees may have impacted.
-These tasks can include:
+Once the nest has been removed or relocated, you may need to address any damage the bees have caused.
+Common additional costs include:

 Repair Work

-For nests in walls, chimneys, or cavities, you may need to patch up once the hive has been removed, such as replacing eaves felt (around £400), repointing your house's brickwork (starting from £600), or replacing ridge tiles (around £300).
+For nests in walls, chimneys, or cavities, you may need to carry out remedial work once the hive has been removed — such as replacing eaves felt (around £400), repointing brickwork (from £600), or replacing ridge tiles (around £300).

 Relocation Services